FranklinW10/Franklins_Projects/README.md

 - **Python Projects**
   - *Pokemon Sort* — Sorts Pokémon based on different parameters such as height, weight, and stats.
   - *Weather API* — Fetches and displays weather information using API calls.
-  - *Monte Carlo Nuclear Physics Simulation* — Calculates critical mass and survival fraction in nuclear fission.
+  - *Nuclear Fission Physics Simulation* — Calculates critical mass and survival fraction in nuclear fission.

 - **Other Projects**
   - *Database Creation* — Built and optimized a MySQL database from an external dataset, including queries and views.